 If you remember one thing from this post it would be that intimacy with the Lord is the very thing Jezebel stands against, so pursue intimacy with the Lord, above everything, as if your very life depended upon it—because it does.

 Intimacy is our spiritual inheritance.
 Develop your sensitivity to the Holy Spirit.
-Tune in to His every breath and even every change of emotion.
-Ask Him to see what He sees, love how He loves… He is more invested in you progressing in this so much more than you know.
+Tune in to His every breath.
+Ask Him to see what He sees and love how He loves… He wants you to grow into deep intimacy with Him, more than you do.
+He desperately longs over us for intimacy.